Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Conclusion

-To investigate the optimal trade-off between model capacity and computational sparsity, we evaluate the impact of varying the number of active experts $k \in \{1, 2, 3, 4, 6\}$ on model performance, as illustrated in Figure~\ref{fig:impact_topk}.
-Overall, the performance trajectory exhibits a peak at $k=2$, indicating that this configuration represents the Pareto-optimal point balancing accuracy and efficiency.
-However, an in-depth cross-task comparison reveals two distinct performance patterns, underscoring the differentiated demands imposed by varying traffic types on expert synergy.
+To assess the trade-off between representation capacity and computational sparsity, we evaluate varying the number of active experts, $k \in \{1, 2, 3, 4, 6\}$ (Figure~\ref{fig:impact_topk}).
+Results show that across most scenarios, performance peaks at $k=2$, achieving Pareto optimality between accuracy and inference efficiency.

-In scenarios involving high obfuscation and encrypted traffic (\eg \textit{ISCXTor2016}, \textit{ISCXVPN2016}), model performance demonstrates significant sensitivity.
-Specifically, shifting from $k=1$ to $k=2$ yields a substantial performance leap, confirming that resolving feature ambiguity in encrypted traffic necessitates the collaborative synergy of a ``primary-auxiliary'' expert pair.
-However, as $k$ further increases, performance paradoxically degrades.
-We attribute this to noise injection: when processing such complex yet subtle features, forcing the activation of excessive experts introduces irrelevant ``noise experts''.
-These low-confidence signals dilute the discriminative power of the dominant experts and may lead the model to overfit to spurious correlations in the training data.

-Conversely, in attack detection tasks (\eg \textit{CICIoMT2024}), the model exhibits low sensitivity to varying $k$, where sparse settings ($k=2$) achieve competitive or superior performance compared to the denser setting ($k=6$).
-This phenomenon serves as compelling evidence for the validity of sparse activation.
-For attack traffic characterized by distinct and deterministic signatures (\eg specific packet header sequences in brute-force attacks), a few specialized experts are sufficient to precisely capture these features.
-In this context, increasing $k$ provides no marginal gain while incurring unnecessary computational overhead.
-Therefore, the default $k=2$ setting not only provides necessary expert synergy for complex tasks but also replicates the performance ceiling of dense architectures in simpler tasks with minimal computational overhead.